ESSECAnalytics/BDA/README.md

 ## Good.
 But it doesn't make sense to use GitHub without learning Git.
 Can I learn basic Git without wasting my all day?

+In order to use GitHub properly, you should follow this very simple tutorial.
+You will learn the basics of commit and branching.
+It takes 15min to complete.
 [Simple and interactive Git tutorial for beginners (15min)](https://try.github.io/levels/1/challenges/1)

 ## Not enough!
 I want to go further with Git / GitHub.
 Any tips?

+Working with GitHub means following a Git workflow.
+You can learn the Git Flow her[Git Flow](https://guides.github.com/introduction/flow/) (5min).

 [Course Wiki](https://github.com/ESSECAnalytics/BDA/wiki/)